OlgaLezhnina/dtreg_R/README.md

 The goal of dtreg is to help the user interact with various data type registries (DTRs).
 Currently, the ePIC and the ORKG DTRs are supported.
-The user can load a DTR schema as an R object and create their own instance of the schema.
+The user can load a DTR schema (e.g., an ePIC datatype or an ORKG template) as an R object and create their own instance of the schema.
 This instance can be written as a machine-actionable JSON-LD file.

 ## Installation